art11010/art11010/README.md

 # Hello! 🎐

-I am a front-end developer from Korea.
+I am a front-end developer from South Korea.
 You can view my projects here on GitHub.

 Also, don't hesitate to see the posts I've uploaded or the things I've studied on <a href="https://velog.io/@art11010" target="_blank" rel="noopener noreferrer">my blog</a>.